Blujuse/Web-Page-and-Game/readme.md

 The user remains logged in using cookies, which uses a key to keep their current session secure, as this is a project i've named it "TEMP_KEY" as it is all for testing is not for actual use!

 ## Project Structure

+Below is the project structure for the website, I have static, secure, and root folders.
+The secure folder contains a database.json which I was going to use but ended up swithching to the current myphp database, app.js is in the project root so it can't be accessed by users.
+Finally I have the static folder which contains files users will need such as javascript, images, and html.
 ```
 myGame://
 |   app.js